Last updated April 1st, 2025

 Web application protection

-The Web Application is protected by a Web Application Firewall (WAF) and Runtime Application Self-Protection (RASP).
+The Web Application is protected by a Web Application Firewall (WAF) and Application Security Monitoring (ASM).

 Vulnerability scanning